 If your subject is moving and leaves the frame too early, buy yourself more time by changing the clip’s position in the frame.
-Raise, lower, rotate or slide your clip from left to right in the frame.
+Raise, lower, rotate, or slide your clip from left to right in the frame.
 As you do this, check to make sure your footage is still filling the whole frame.
 If the edges of your footage are inside the frame, the gap to the edge will have black filler in the final video.

 3. Change the shape of a clip with the Advanced controls.

 You can crop the top, bottom and sides of a clip by using the Crop sliders to remove unwanted parts of the frame.
 Whatever adjustments you make to a clip, check the clip’s alignment with the others in the sequence.
-You want to keep your cropped clip centred in the frame for a seamless flow in the sequence.
+You want to keep your cropped clip centered in the frame for a seamless flow in the sequence.